nicolaswill/codeql-workshop-runtime-values-c/README.md

 int val = test ? non_computable_int_value : 30;
 ```

-A similar case is present in the `test_const_branch` and `test_const_branch2` test-cases in the `Exercise4` test case.
-Note the issues with your Exercise 3 for these test-cases.
-In these cases, it is necessary to augment range analysis with data-flow and restrict the bounds to the upper or lower bound of computable constants that flow to a given expression.
+A similar case is present in the `test_const_branch2` test-case.
+Note the issues with your Exercise 3 implementation for these test-cases.
+To handle those cases, it is necessary to augment range analysis with data-flow and restrict the bounds to the upper or lower bound of computable constants that flow to a given expression.

 #### Task 1
 To refine the bounds used for validation, start by implementing `getSourceConstantExpr`.
 Then, implement `getMaxStatedValue` according to the [QLDoc](https://codeql.github.com/docs/ql-language-reference/ql-language-specification/#qldoc-qldoc) documentation in `Exercise4.ql`.

-### Task 2
-Update the `getFixedSize` and `getFixedArrayOffset` predicates to use the `getMaxStatedValue` predicate.

 You should now have six results.
 However, some results annotated as `NON_COMPLIANT` in the test-case are still missing.
 Why is that?

 <details>
 <summary>Hint</summary>

-    Which expression is passed to the `getMaxStatedValue` predicate?
+- Which expression is passed to the `getMaxStatedValue` predicate?
+- Use .minimum to get the smaller of its qualifier and its argument (the upper bound and the source constants)
+- Use max(...) to get the maximum value of a set of values (the source constants)

 </details>

 <details>
 <summary>Answer</summary>

 The missing results involve arithmetic offsets (right operand) from a base value (left operand).
 The `getMaxStatedValue` predicate should only be called on the base expression, not any `AddExpr` or `SubExpr`, as `getMaxStatedValue` relies on data-flow analysis.

 </details>